1 March 2008 (Saturday) - Upgrade

 Many years ago when we had a dog, we once took said mutt for a walk on Hothfield Common.
 Only the once.
 The dog fell in a swamp, stank to high heaven, and guess who had to clean it all up.
 I’ve taken the cubs there a few times – one broke his arm there.
 Do-gooders now want to raise £125,000 to do the place up because it’s a site of special scientific interest.
 How scientific can a field featuring a gypsy encampment, a swamp, half a dozen burnt-out cars and a thicket be?

-Local radio news features the inspiring
+Local radio news features the inspiring tale

-intends to sail around
+to sail around

 Both arguably laudable causes, but I wouldn’t support either of them.
 I wonder if they will reach their goals?